yzfedora/baidudl/README.md

-if you find the download speed become very slow, even smaller than 100 KiB/s, you can type Ctrl-C first to stop it. and restore again. and don't forget to use "-n" option to specify use how many number of threads to download, normally, I use set it to 100 or 200 according the situation.
+if you find the download speed become very slow, even smaller than 100 KiB/s, you can type Ctrl-C first to stop it. and restore again. and don't forget to use "-n" option to specify use how many number of threads to download, normally, I set it to 100 or 200 according the situation.

 # Bugs